 Valve repair.
 Mitral valve repair is a surgery that preserves your own valve.
-For most people with mitral valve prolapse, this is the preferred surgical treatment to correct your condition.
+For most people with mitral valve prolapse, this is the preferred surgical treatment to correct the condition.

 Valve replacement.
-Valve replacement is done when valve repair isn't possible.
+Your surgeon may perform a valve replacement if valve repair isn't possible.
 In valve replacement surgery, the damaged mitral valve is replaced by an artificial (prosthetic) valve.
-The two types of artificial valves are mechanical and tissue.
+Artificial valves are mechanical or tissue valves.

 Mechanical valves may last a long time.
 However, if you have a mechanical valve, you must use an anticoagulant medication, such as warfarin (Coumadin), for the rest of your life to prevent blood clots from forming on the valve.
 If a blood clot forms on the valve and breaks free, it could travel to your brain and cause a stroke.

-Tissue valves are made from animal tissue such as a pig's heart valve.
+Tissue valves are made from animal tissue such as a pig or cow valve.
 These kinds of valves are called bioprostheses.
 They may wear out over time and need replacement.
 However, an advantage of the tissue valve is that you don't have to use long-term anticoagulant medication.

 Antibiotics seldom recommended